 Once your sales channels have been connected, and your catalog and inventory have been set up, you are ready to start picking and shipping your orders with SKULabs.
 Our all-in-one fulfillment solution features a number of ways to fulfill orders.
-Each workflow option has pros and cons depending on your ecommerce business's needs, so it's important to compare each route's advantages for your warehouse team.
+Every workflow will work differently depending on your business's needs, so it's important to compare each route's advantages with your warehouse team.

 Picking Order Items

 Before you pack and ship your order, you'll need to pick the items for the order from your inventory.
 There are a couple of ways that your team can do this.
 The main priorities to consider when choosing a picking method would be the speed of the picking process versus the accuracy of items picked.

 1. Select the order from the processing tab on the Orders page.

 3. Select the location you are picking each item from in its dropdown.

 If an item is available in multiple locations, it's important select the location you're picking from before scanning the item.
 This will ensure that the inventory is deducted correctly after the order has been shipped.
 If an item barcode is not available, select "Verify" next to the item on the picking list.
 This will mark the item as cleared without requiring a scan.